Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 Download and install the Informatics Gateway CLI from the [Releases](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/releases) section of the repository and install it.

+> [!Note]
+> The example below uses the `v0.2.0` release; we recommend always downloading the latest version from the [Releases](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/releases)
+> section.

 #### On Linux